oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 The authorization server MUST require all clients to register their redirection endpoint prior to utilizing the authorization endpoint.

-The authorization server SHOULD require the client to provide the complete redirection URI (the client MAY use the `state` request parameter to achieve per-request customization).
+The authorization server MUST require the client to provide one or more complete redirection URIs.
+The client MAY use the `state` request parameter to achieve per-request customization if needed.

 The authorization server MAY allow the client to register multiple redirection endpoints.